lincolnpires/lincolnpires/README.md

 I'm ...
 - 🔭 Working on keyone stuff.
-- 🌱 Always learning lots of CloudOps, Leadership, ITOps, reviewing DevOps and API stuff.
+- 🌱 Always learning lots of CloudOps, ITOps, reviewing DevOps and API stuff.
 - 🎵 Playing Bass for [uManic.band](https://uManic.band) and having plenty of fun there 🤘🏾 (and stuff)
   - 🎙️ I'm learning how-to scream (at stuff)
   - 🎛️ We're self-recording some stuff 🤞🏾